aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/primary_fungible_store.md

 ## Resource `DeriveRefPod`

-Resource stored on the fungible asset metadata object to allow creating primary stores for it.
+A resource that holds the derive ref for the fungible asset metadata object.
+This is used to create primary stores for users with deterministic addresses so that users can easily deposit/withdraw/transfer fungible assets.

 <pre><code><b>struct</b> <a href="primary_fungible_store.md#0x1_primary_fungible_store_DeriveRefPod">DeriveRefPod</a> <b>has</b> key